 The consolidated financial statements of the Company include all adjustments, consisting of only normal recurring items, considered necessary by management for their fair presentation in conformity with accounting principles generally accepted in the United States of America.
 Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-The consolidated results of operations for the six months ended July 2, 2005 are not necessarily indicative of results that may be expected for the year ending December 31, 2005.
+The consolidated results of operations for the nine months ended October 1, 2005 are not necessarily indicative of results that may be expected for the year ending December 31, 2005 or any future period.

-The information included in this Form 10-Q, including the interim consolidated financial statements and notes that accompany these financial statements, should be read in conjunction with the audited consolidated financial statements reported as of December 31, 2004 and 2003, and for each of the three years included in our 2004 Annual Report on Form 10-K.
+The information included in this Form 10-Q, including the interim consolidated financial statements and notes that accompany these financial statements, should be read in conjunction with the audited consolidated financial statements and related notes thereto included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2004.